Oxford City Police: Dissolution

 From the late 19th century to the mid 20th century many incorporated boroughs in Great Britain had their own police forces.
 Separately, each county also had its own police force.
 By 1962 Great Britain had 158 civil police forces, and of these 97 had fewer than 350 officers.
 Many forces had standing arrangements to co-operate with neighbouring forces.
 Oxford City Police, for example, cooperated with Oxfordshire Constabulary and until 1961 the two forces had shared a joint scheme for police radio.
 But it was not clear that such small forces were the best way to police Great Britain.

 The question was compounded by corruption cases, notably involving Brighton borough police in 1958 and Nottingham City Police in 1959.
 There was no suggestion of such corruption involving the Oxford force.
 But in 1960 a Royal Commission, the Willink Commission, was established to review the governance of police forces in Great Britain and make recommendations.

-In 1962 the Wellink Commission submitted its report, which recommended that a police force should have more than 500 members and should police an area with a population of at least 250,000.
+In 1962 the Willink Commission submitted its report, which recommended that a police force should have more than 500 members and should police an area with a population of at least 250,000.
 It recommended exempting small forces of between 200 and 350 officers, but "justifiable only by special circumstances such as the distribution of the population and the geography of the area".

-Parliament accepted Wellink Commission's findings and passed the Police Act 1964, which provided inter alia for small forces to be merged.
+Parliament accepted Willink Commission's findings and passed the Police Act 1964, which provided inter alia for small forces to be merged.
 Oxford had too small a population and too few officers to remain independent, and no special circumstances that qualified for an exemption.
 Therefore, on 1 April 1968 the Oxford force merged with Oxfordshire, Berkshire and Buckinghamshire County Constabularies and Reading Borough Police to form Thames Valley Constabulary.

 Clement Burrows was made Assistant Chief Constable (Administration) of the new force, and in 1970 was promoted to Deputy Chief Constable.

 Thames Valley Constabulary was later renamed Thames Valley Police.
 It remains the police force for Berkshire, Buckinghamshire and Oxfordshire.